-For over 10 years I have lived in Brooklyn and am busy exploring New York City.
+For 13 years I lived in Brooklyn, New York and during that time I got to explore the whole of the City That Never Sleeps, from Coney Island to Flushing, Queens to Fort Tryon Park.
 I was born in Manhattan, Kansas, and as my mother likes to say, “You started in the little apple and now live in the big apple.”
-Of course my first few months would have a relation to food!
 Lucky for me, my time in Kansas was short, 11 months, and then my family moved to Denver, where I lived until the age of 17.
 From there I moved on to Berkeley, California with a head of bright blue hair and a job at a bakery.

 Now, I have left my home of Bed-Stuy, Brooklyn and returned home to Denver, a place full of new restaurants, bars, a great craft beer scene and more fun and tasty things.
 In between freelance writing gigs and traveling as much as possible, I find time to cook up a storm–I love food!
 Which is one of the main subjects I write about, as well as wine, cocktails, travel, and now, since the birth of my son in September 2014, about raising a baby.